oasiswork/zimsoap/README.md

     [zimbra_server]
     host = mytestserver
+    server_name = zimbratest.example.com
     admin_port = 7071
     admin_login = admin@zimbratest.example.com
     admin_password = mypassword

+*note: server_name is the internal server name from your zimbra server list (generally matches the hostname)*

 If you damaged the data with failed tests, you can just delete everything except the admin account and then run :